hasura/graphql-engine/docs/graphql/manual/guides/deployment/azure-container-instances-postgres.rst

    Choose a unique name for ``<server_name>``.
 Also choose a strong password for ``<server_admin_password>``, including uppercase, lowercase and numeric characters.
-   This is will be required later connect to the database.
+   This will be required later to connect to the database.
    (Make sure you escape the special characters depending on your shell.)

 Note down the hostname.
 It will be shown as below in the output: